LudoBermejo/yeelight-server/README.md

 - Yeelight bulbs
 - [Enable developer mode in yeelight bulbs](http://www.yeelight.com/en_US/developer)

+## What we use

+- We use HAPI for API
+- We use YARN for package controller
+- We use yeelight-wifi as base command options
+- We use babel to make this project compatible with ES6 (specially for import)
+- We use bluebird for promises

 ## Actions

 Right now the software allow us four actions: